FC Vaslui: Romanian Golden Shoe

-Current technical staff

 Captains

 The first Vaslui captain was Cătălin Popa, who previously captained "Sportul Municipal Vaslui".
 Sorin Frunză took over the captaincy following Popa's departure in 2003.
 He was team captain until his departure in 2008, when vice-captain Bogdan Buhuș took over the captaincy, but only for a short spell, since Gabriel Cânu was appointed captain by new manager, Viorel Moldovan.
 During Cânu's first long-term injury, Buhuș was team captain while during his second long-term injury, team captain was Wesley.
 During 2012–13 season, the captaincy swang between N'Doye, Sânmărtean and Coman until Sânmărtean's permanent appointment.

 Managerial history

 Vaslui's last manager was Liviu Ciobotariu, who was in charge from 8 October 2013 until 24 April 2014, when he resigned due to the financial problems.
 Costinel Botez was interim until 19 May, when Vaslui officially relegated from Liga I.

 Records and statistics

 Vaslui's first competitive game was a 3–1 victory in Divizia C against Viitorul Hârlău.
 Mike Temwanjera holds Vaslui's overall appearance record – he played 202 matches over the course of 7 seasons from 2007 until 2014, and he also holds the record for League appearances with 174.

 Vaslui's all-time leading scorer is Wesley, who scored 77 goals while at the club from 2009 to 2012.
 He also holds the record for the most goals in a season with 37 in 2011–12.
 The most goals scored by a player in a single match is four, Valentin Badea achieving this feat.
 Cătălin Andruș holds the club record for the fastest hat-trick, where he scored three goals in five minutes against CFR Pașcani in the 2002–03 season.
 Wesley is also Vaslui's all-time leading goalscorer in European competition, with six goals.